brovar-5e/5e-tools/README.md

 Aim to use the latest version of any published material.
 Older versions which are sufficiently different (and relevant to community interests) can be moved to the homebrew repository.

+The primary source for an entity should be that under which it was first released.
+Exceptions to this rule include:
+- The entity was originally released in a "partial" or "pre-release" form.
+For example, races from WGE were later re-released in ERLW.
+- The entity was originally released in a published adventure, but was later re-printed in a generic supplement.
+For example, the demon lords in OotA were re-printed in MTF, or the Haunted One background in CoS was re-printed in VRGR.

 #### Page-Specific Notes

 *Languages page.* As there is no well-defined RAW format for language data, the languages page collects together information from several disjoint places.
 A priority list of sources to be considered is: